withabubaker/Light-Control/README.md

 ## Flow Chart
 ![alt_text](https://github.com/withabubaker/Lighting-Control/blob/master/img/Lighting-Control-FlowChart.jpg)

-## Setup Linux Service to Run Python app in the Background
+## Setup Linux Service to Run Python app as a Service in the Background

 **Create a new service file**